The Kogelberg Walk is in an area famous for its rich floral kingdom. It was South Africa’s first registered biosphere reserve.

 You will stay in guesthouses in Kleinmond and Betty's Bay.
 A panel of establishments have been selected to allow for non-availability.
 See examples of our guesthouses below.
 Arabella Hotel and Spa does not form part of our standard package.
 It is a convenient option for extension of the trip.
 Click on pictures to view details.

-Rate available on request During low season (May-September) the holiday may be available at a reduced rate.
+Rate available on request.
 A minimum of 2 people per group per day

 Transport to and from Kleinmond/Betty's Bay, other lunches, snacks, drinks with meals.